 A lot of support from a small community

 I wanted to send my eternal gratitude for the support that my Park City friends and family have given me since I was diagnosed with leukemia on April 30 of this year.
 As many of you know, this was a complete shock and I started to receive prayers, well wishes and many cards in support of my battle immediately.
-I am in full remission right now but will need a bone-marrow transplant in the near future.

 When Jim and I moved to Park City in 1998, part of the reason was that it was a small supportive community.
 It never occurred to me how supportive until this bump in the road happened.

 Thanks to all of Park City and surrounding citizens for your prayers and support.
 I am humbled by all of the love I have received.

 It has been my pleasure to work with Bob Wells on the board of Mountainlands Community Housing Trust for three terms.
 Bob started with Mountainlands at its creation and has been actively involved with Mountainlands since then.
 His list of accomplishments includes the development of Mountainlands' first affordable apartments, Washington Mill, as well as the Peace House domestic abuse shelter.
 He has been a very significant contributor to the board and the success of Mountainlands.